UK Economics Courses

 Introduction to Economics

-During study, students will develop their problem solving, data analysis, computing and written and oral presentation ability, all skills which are highly regarded and sought after in today’s economic world.
-The language of world finance is English, and you can look forward to reaping the benefits having studied the language in your field here.
+During study, students will develop their problem solving, data analysis, computing and written and oral presentation skills, all abilities which are highly regarded and sought after in today’s economic climate.
+English is considered the language of world finance, and you will reap the benefits later in your career having studied here.

-Having a firm grasp of Maths is crucial to the success of your economics degree, but it is not the only skill which is required and nurtured.
 Joint-honours degrees are also available, while subjects such as history, law and politics will help craft how you see economics past and future.
+Modules throughout the degree will include statistics, sustainable development, microeconomics, macroeconomics and decision theory.

 Careers in Economics

-In the private sector economists find work as consultants in banking and finance, while in the public sector they work for government departments, national treasuries, central banks and bureaus of statistics.
+In the private sector, Economics graduates find work as consultants in banking and finance, whilst in the public sector they work for government departments, national treasuries, central banks and bureaus of statistics.
+Positions are also available in manufacturing, transport, communications, insurance, charitable institutions, investment and retail industries.

 - Typical International Baccalaureate requirements: 36 points.